 Do you need a lawyer for your condominium or housing cooperative?

-We will review the contract submitted for you or draw up a new one, represent you in court or in negotiations with the authorities, analyse a complex legal problem or draw up minutes of a membership meeting or assembly.
+We will review the contract submitted for you or draw up a new one, represent you in court or with the authorities, analyse a thorny legal problem or draw up the minutes of a membership meeting or assembly.

 I want to consult